brahimmade/gh-books-project/README.md

 web-viewer: an nginx container that serves the ebooks to read using javascript ebook libraries
 bookVol: a shared volume between the web and web-viewer containers to store the uploaded ebooks in the django media location and have them served by the nginx web server.

 To run the web app simply run docker-compose up in the cloned directory.

-Note: a .env file must be created in the django projects directory to supply needed environment variable values.
+Note: a .env file must be created in the main directory and the django projects directory to supply needed environment variable values.
+Rename docker.env and django.env files and fill in the required info in each.